thindil/steamsky/bin/doc/MODDING.md

 ### Changing existing items types
-- In most cases you can change Item Type, with few exceptions: 'Fuel', 'Food', 'RawFood', 'MissionItem'.
+- In most cases you can change Item Type, with few exceptions: 'Fuel', 'Food', 'RawFood'.
 If you change any of this item type, game may stop working.
 - After change of Item Type don't forget to do proper changes in other data files (like items or recipes)